Johanne Philippine Nathusius

-Johanne Philippine Nathusius (18 November 1828 – 28 May 1885) was the founder, in 1861, of the "Elisabethstift", set up as an institution for looking after mentally handicapped boys from socially disadvantaged families.
+Johanne Philippine Nathusius (18 November 1828 – 28 May 1885) was the founder, in 1861, of the "Elisabethstift", set up as an institution for looking after mentally disabled boys from socially disadvantaged families.
 As the children grew to adulthood she expanded the remit of the "Elisabethstift" to embrace provision of education, specialist workshops and an auxiliary school for those in her care.
 Mindful that every individual had his own needs and potential, she took care to ensure that individually suitable employment opportunities were found.
 She was deeply influenced by her religious beliefs, and convinced that the sick and handicapped who were obliged to live out their lives on the fringes of society, were all loved by God, and she tried to give meaning to the lives of all those for whom she cared through the provision of appropriated education and work chances.

 Life

 Johanne Nathusius was born into a prosperous - some sources apply the adjective "aristocratic" - family, in Althaldensleben, a small town near Magdeburg in central northern Germany.
 She was the youngest child of the industrialist-entrepreneur Johann Gottlob Nathusius (1760 – 1835), who was also a substantial landowner in the locality.
 She grew up in Althaldensleben and nearby Hundisburg.
 Six of Johanne's seven elder siblings were brothers: all the children were tutored at home.
 Her later education included several lengthy trips away.
 The imaginative and witty yet thoughtful letters she wrote to her mother from those youthful travels survive.
 Her mother, born Luise Engelhard (1787 – 1875), was a daughter of the poet Philippine Gatterer/Englehard (1756 – 1831).
 From her mother Johanne Nathusius acquired the sober protestant and tolerant religiosity of the Reformed Church.